Toloka/WSDMCup2023/reproduction/README.md

 ```

 The input file will be stored in `/mnt/data/test.csv` and the input images will be at `/mnt/data/imgs`.
 Your solution must write a single file to `/mnt/output/answer.csv`.

+## Hardware Requirements

+We will run your solution on a machine with one Nvidia A100 80 GB GPU, 16 CPU cores, and 200 GB of RAM.
+Your Docker image must perform the inference in at most 3 hours on this machine.
+In other words, the `docker run` command must finish in 3 hours.